SPACE DESIGNER & CURATOR

-Desenhos de Cena #1 is a way of telling stories with scenic elements rather than words; stories where life emanates from seemingly inert elements, fleeting images, sounds, colors, light, motion.
+Cena #1 is a way of telling stories with scenic elements rather than words; stories where life emanates from seemingly inert elements, fleeting images, sounds, colors, light, motion.
 It embodies the fertile field of artistic expression that arises at the intersection of theatre, installation and performance.
-A project born from the desire to create, through scenic designs, a living place, a rich field of experience.
-Here, images and compositions are not just bodies for contemplation; they define a place, drawing the space in scenic compositions, as a big stage shared by actions and gatherings of images, in which the various expressions of scenic design cohabit and develop a dialogue.
-This performative space is inhabited by different narratives, in which the visitors will have the opportunity to take their own journey.
-It aims that, from the audience’s interaction and their own repertoire, stories will come through, with all of its themes – love, death, fear, achievement, reality, illusion.
-On this live stage, the scenic design is presented to be experienced by everyone, regardless of language, culture or origin.
+A project born from the desire to create, through scenic designs, a living place, a rich field of experience where, images and compositions are not just bodies for contemplation, but define a place, drawing the space in scenic compositions as a big stage shared by actions and gatherings of images of various expressions of scenic design cohabiting and in dialogue.

-Desenhos de Cena #1 presents a unique performance emerging from the encounter of this group of artists that will be daily presented for nearly three months.
+Cena #1 presents a unique performance emerging from the encounter of this group of artists that was daily presented and performed for three months.
 It represents a turning point, a conclusion of a cycle, following to the start of another journey.
 A drawing as a gesture, making a helical movement upward or inward but never to return or stagnate.